inf112-v21/Snokarane/README.md

  User stories, acceptance criteria, and tasks can be found [here](https://docs.google.com/spreadsheets/d/1A_78OKM1BRXeeG4MR3e6AafYpPxnElqm3xPFjLozlGY/edit?usp=sharing)

+# Class diagrams

+Class diagramas can be found in the structure directory.
+Structure -> Class diagrams

 # Known bugs

 The host has to be the last actor to choose their 5 cards.
 Otherwise the program crashes.